zhaoyipeng/FMXComponents/README.md

 ## License

-The FMXComponents is open-sourced software licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The FMXComponents is open-sourced software licensed under the [MIT License](LICENSE).